green-coding-solutions/documentation/content/en/docs/prologue/quick-start.md

 Here you can supply the link of our [easiest example application](https://github.com/green-coding-berlin/simple-example-application) and wait for an email to arrive to view a report.

-This example highlights, that in order to measure an application you really need to only have a repository with a [usage_scenario.json →]({{< relref "usage-scenario" >}}) file.
+This example highlights that in order to measure an application you only need a repository which includes a [usage_scenario.json →]({{< relref "usage-scenario" >}}) file.